elastio/elastio-stack/asset-account/terraform/stack-set/examples/service-managed/README.md

 # Service-Managed StackSet Example

-This is a basic example of using the `elastio-asset-account-stack-set` terraform module with the service-managed AWS Cloudformation StackSet.
+This is a basic example of using the `elastio-asset-account-stack-set` terraform module with the service-managed AWS CloudFormation StackSet.

 You'll need to deploy it from the AWS Management account.
 You'll also need to specify both the input variables: `accounts` and `organizational_unit_ids`.